rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(bool)</dt>
-<dd>Constrains input to boolean tensor.</dd>
+<dd>Constrains input to a boolean tensor.</dd>
 <dt><tt>T1</tt> : tensor(bool)</dt>
-<dd>Constrains output to boolean tensor.</dd>
+<dd>Constrains output to a boolean tensor.</dd>
 </dl>

 ### <a name="ArgMax"></a><a name="argmax">**ArgMax**</a>

   Computes the indices of the max elements of the input tensor's element along the provided axis.
-The resulted tensor has the same rank as the input if keepdims equal 1.
+The resulted tensor has the same rank as the input if keepdims equals 1.
-  If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  If keepdims equals 0, then the resulted tensor has the reduced dimension pruned.
   The type of the output tensor is integer.

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int</dt>
-<dd>The axis in which to compute the arg indices</dd>
+<dd>The axis in which to compute the arg indices.</dd>
 <dt><tt>keepdims</tt> : int</dt>
-<dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
+<dd>Determines whether to keep the reduced dimension or not.
+The default value, 1, keeps the reduced dimension.</dd>
 </dl>

 #### Inputs